Trusted Counsel for Challenging Times

-Two of our most senior ERISA attorneys have significant experience with the DOL's ERISA enforcement and regulatory programs.
-Tess Gee served for nearly 15 years with DOL's Office of the Solicitor, both in the National and Regional Offices, most recently as a Deputy Associate Solicitor in Washington, DC in the division responsible for ERISA litigation and advice.
+Tess Gee, one of our senior ERISA attorneys, served for nearly 15 years with DOL's Office of the Solicitor, both in the National and Regional Offices, most recently as a Deputy Associate Solicitor in Washington, DC in the division responsible for ERISA litigation and advice.
 Tess has represented the government in investigations and cases involving breaches of fiduciary duty and prohibited transactions in connection with the value of company stock, corporate fraud, excessive fees, health plans and plan investments, as well as funding and other issues under Title IV of ERISA.
-Erin Sweeney has extensive regulatory and litigation experience.
-In addition to defending clients in litigation regarding fiduciary obligations, including plan investments, fee disclosures and prohibited transactions and exemptions, Erin served as DOL's Senior Benefit Law Specialist and was a primary architect of its default investment regulation proposal that impacts mutual funds, investment managers, employers and plan fiduciaries.
-Erin also participated in drafting the Pension Protection Act, the most significant pension legislation since the enactment of ERISA.
-She served as an expert witness for the United States in multiple ERISA matters.
-Tess and Erin not only have a deep understanding of ERISA, but also unique insight into DOL's internal operations and decision-making process at both the national and regional levels.
+Tess not only hasa deep understanding of ERISA, but also unique insight into DOL's internal operations and decision-making process at both the national and regional levels.

 Appellate advocacy is itself an area of concentration that places a premium on written and oral advocacy skills.
 These skills are particularly important in ERISA, one of the most complex areas of the law.
 Our ERISA litigators have the demonstrated experience to translate highly technical subject matter into language and concepts that a non-specialist can understand.